Cosmic Ray Muon Polarization to Facilitate Atmospheric Neutrino Physics

+The result is presented in~\cref{fig:ATN_diff_uncertainty}.
+This indicates that reducing the uncertainty of the ATN flux model significantly improves the sensitivity to $\theta_{23}$.
+It offers a unique contribution to the global fit of neutrino mixing parameters, helping to break the octant ambiguity.
+Therefore, it is necessary to measure properties of CR muons, including energy spectra, arrival direction, and spin polarization, to further constrain the ATN flux model.

-We find that the CR muon polarization $\pmu$ is sensitive to the $K$-$\pi$ ratio. $\pmu$ is defined as the projection of spin angular momentum on the direction of motion, $\pmu = \vec{\sigma} \cdot \hat{p}$.
+According to the previous discussion, it is necessary to constrain the ATN flux uncertainty, especially the uncertainty of $Y_{p \to \nu}(Y_{A \to \nu})$.
+We find that the CR muon polarization $\pmu$ is sensitive to the $K$-$\pi$ ratio, which means that $\pmu$ is a good variable to enhance the constraint on $Y_{i \to \nu}$. $\pmu$ is defined as the projection of spin angular momentum on the direction of motion, $\pmu = \vec{\sigma} \cdot \hat{p}$.
 If muons are produced by two-body decays or $K_L^0$ decays, the spin polarization in the center-of-mass frame should be $\pm 1$ or uniformly distributed between $-1$ and $+1$, respectively.
-The CR muon polarization is typically measured in the laboratory frame.
-After Lorentz transformation (see details in section A of the supplemental material), the CR muon polarization in the laboratory frame depends on the mass and the momentum of the parent particle.
-It means that a heavier parent particle tends to preserve the polarization from the center-of-mass frame at the same momentum.
+Since the CR muon polarization is typically measured in the laboratory frame, $\pmu$ in experimental measurement is the polarization after the Lorentz transformation from the center-of-mass frame to the laboratory frame.
+To determine the polarization of a muon, one needs to know both its momentum and spin vector.
+We begin with a pion traveling along the $x$-axis.
+The four-momenta of the muon and neutrino resulting from the pion decay in the laboratory frame can be written as